Conclusion:

 Sealing also prevents unauthorized alterations and changes:

-[lions'] den; and the king sealed [chatham] it with his own signet ring and with the signet rings of his
+And a stone was brought and placed over the mouth of the [lions'] den; and the king sealed [chatham] it with his own signet ring and with the signet rings of his

 nobles, so that nothing would be changed regarding Daniel. - Daniel 6:17